dikamsiyoung/win-auto-dark-mode/README.md

  - Run *install.bat*.
 That's all.

 ## Note
- To view the tasks after installation, go Task Scheduler, expand the Task Scheduler Library, under which you should see 'Theme Changer'
+ - To view the tasks after installation, go Task Scheduler, expand the Task Scheduler Library, under which you should see 'Theme Changer'

- You can set each task to 'Run as soon as possible when start is missed' in the 'Properties' windows
+ - You can set each task to 'Run as soon as possible when start is missed' in the 'Properties' windows
+ - When changing the time, run the installer again to update the setting in Task Scheduler